 The issue now is that this virus is being spread from human to human exactly like the flu or any common cold.
-In fact you are much more likely to get the flu than Coronavirus.
+Unfortunately many infected people have mild symptoms and unknowingly can spread Coronavirus to other people.
+You are still much more likely to get the flu than Coronavirus.
 For some perspective, did you know that this flu season has already seen 15-21 million flu illnesses, 140,000-250,000 hospitalizations and 8,200-20,000 deaths in the US alone?
 According the the World Health Organization 290,000-650,000 people die worldwide each year from the flu.

 And finally, just to avoid any confusion… we do see a respiratory coronavirus infection in dogs in Steamboat.
 This is an ENTIRELY DIFFERENT coronavirus unique to dogs.
 It can cause Canine Cough (Canine infectious respiratory disease) by working along with a Mycoplasma infection.
 If your dog is diagnosed with Canine cough be assured you can’t get this coronavirus from your dog.
-Again, it is not the same as this brand new Coronavirus infection in people.
+Again, it is not the same as this brand new Coronavirus infection (COVID-19) in people.
 There is a wealth of information on Canine Cough on our website as we see infections pretty much year round, year after year.

 Take home message: Go hug your pets (unless YOU have a Coronavirus infection!) and wash your hands after you’ve been out in the public so you won’t get any viral infections!